-They are located in the freezer section in an unassuming box which looks as follows:
+They are located in the freezer section in an unassuming box that looks as follows:

 I remember taking my first package out and having the following thought: THAT'S IT?!

 They are tiny.
 Yes, there are 4 in such a small package.
-Here is a teaspoon (not soup spoon for perspective's sake.)
+Here is a teaspoon (not a soup spoon for perspective's sake.)
 I allow mine to rise on a baking sheet with parchment paper.

 Trader Joe's Chocolate Croissant baking directions are simple.
 First, allow to rise for 9 hours.

 Preheat oven (or toaster oven) to 350 F. Brush with egg wash.

 Place in oven/toaster oven for 15 minutes until dark brown (even sides).
 In other words, if you are not careful it will be raw.
 Wait until the sides are brown as well.
 Wait for it to cool and enjoy an awesome treat in the morning.
 Or burn your mouth and go to work in agonizing pain.
-Either way this is what it should look like this which is nice and golden brown color:
+Either way, this is what it should look like this which is nice and golden brown color:

 Can you make it ahead?
-Yes, and eat them the next morning is fine.
-If you like Chocolate Croissants but don't have a Starbucks budget then this is a fantastic treat (or in my case almost daily breakfast).
+Yes, and eating them the next morning is fine.
+If you like chocolate croissants but don't have a Starbucks budget then this is a fantastic treat (or in my case almost daily breakfast).
 Total home run Trader Joe's.
 And yes, allow these to cool as the frozen chocolate center will become molten after being in the oven or air fryer.